 Simpson has written about heartbreak before and does so again on the sprightly country blues ‘Done And Dusted’.
 “Love’s done and dusted/ that ship has sailed/love’s done and dusted/I’m on my way”, she sings.
 There’s a fragility to her voice on ‘Syria’, the longest song on the album and one that observes sympathetically from afar the human tragedy going on in that country.
 “You see everything that is going on there on TV and social media,” she says, “and here I am sitting by my fish pond in Fremantle playing my guitar thinking how lucky I am.”

 These are just some examples from what is the biggest and strongest collection of studio recordings in The Waifs’ career, tail-ended by new versions of three songs that have become stage favourites over the years: ‘Shiny Apple’ and ‘Take It In’ from their debut album and ‘Willow Tree’ from 2004’s double live album A Brief History.

 Now 25 year veterans of the roots music scene, The Waifs’ history is anything but brief and the future looks bright.
 “It’s a bit sobering to realize that much time has elapsed,” says Cunningham, “but it has been a great journey.
 It has been such an honor to live this life and play this music with people that you love; and to still be here doing it and for it to still mean something to people.”

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the The Waifs – IRONBARK link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the The Waifs – IRONBARK link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]